isomerpages/nlb-biblioasia/pages/Johor at the 1893 Chicago World's Fair.md

 #### **NOTES**

 [^1]: Johor’s borders had been cemented in the 1855 Anglo-Johor Treaty.
 Its sovereignty was legally established in a case involving Sultan Abu Bakar and Englishwoman Jenny Mighell, who sued him for breaching a marriage contract, but lost because the Foreign Office recognised Abu Bakar as a “foreign ruler” and therefore fell outside the jurisdiction of British courts.
-The Johor Constitution, or Undang-undang Tubuh Kerajaan Johor, was introduced in 1895.
+The Johor Constitution, or *Undang-undang Tubuh Kerajaan Johor*, was introduced in 1895.

 [^2]: “Summary of Home News,” Straits Independent and Penang Chronicle, 13 August 1890, 4.
 (From NewspaperSG)